by Tammy Taylor

 *this post contains an affiliate link

 I start by measuring two cups of all-purpose flour on my counter.
-Today I took advantage of the oregano I recently harvested & dried from my garden and I sprinkled about 1/2 teaspoon of the powdered dried oregano into the flour to add an additional zing of Italian flavor.
+Today I took advantage of the oregano I recently harvested & dried from my garden and I sprinkled about 1/2 teaspoon of the powdered dried oregano into the flour.
+This will add an additional zing of Italian flavor to my pasta.
 I added 1/2 teaspoon of salt and stirred it all together with a fork.

-My pasta maker has two different cutter widths, one for spaghetti noodles and one for fettuccine-sized noodles.
-But today I’m rolling the pasta dough into lasagna sheets so I can make delicious homemade ravioli for supper tonight.
+My pasta maker has two different cutter widths.
+One for thin spaghetti noodles and one for fettuccine-sized noodles.
+But today I won’t cut the rolled-out sheets at all.
+I’m rolling the pasta dough into lasagna sheets so I can make delicious homemade ravioli for supper tonight.
 Of course I’ll make enough to freeze for future meals since I use the ‘Cook-Once Eat-Twice‘ method of cooking.
 Here’s my pasta recipe:

 - 2 Cups All-Purpose Flour